iOS17/Esign/README.md

 Unlike AltStore, Sideloadly limitations, this tool will change the game by allowing iOS users to sign iPA files directly; neither user needs developer knowledge.
 The best part is that you don't need a jailbroken iPhone or iPad.
 This tool can be used with or without Jailbreak.

 To sign and install the IPA file on your iDevice, Esign requires a .p12 certificate.
 As mentioned, you can use the globally available free certificate by following the link.
-However, those certificates are likely to be revoked quickly due to Apple's new cert revoke mechanism.
-Once Apple revokes the certificate, your installed iPA apps also get revoked, which means you need to resign them with a new free certificate.
+However, those certificates will likely be revoked quickly due to Apple's new cert revoke mechanism.
+Once Apple revokes the certificate, your installed iPA apps also get revoked, meaning you must resign them with a new free certificate.

 We strongly advise you to buy high-quality certificates from legitimate certificate-selling services.
 Here are some of them: